eyeonus/Trade-Dangerous/README.md

 For additional help on a specific command, such as 'update' use

     trade.py run …
       Calculates a trade run

     trade.py update …
       Provides a way to enter/update price data for a station

     trade.py nav …
       Calculates a route between two systems

     trade.py import …
       Reads prices from a file and loads them into the cache

     trade.py buy …
       Finds places to buy a given item/ship

     trade.py sell …
       Finds places to sell a given item

+    trade.py trade …
+      Reports on trades from one station to another

+    trade.py market
+      Summarizes the market at a specific station

+    trade.py station
+      View, add, update or delete station data

     trade.py local …
       Lists systems (and optionally, stations) in the vicinity of a given system

     trade.py rares …
       Helps to find rare items.

     trade.py olddata …
       Lists old data

 ###Advanced Commands: